-Research Question 3: CORGIS Gallery.
-How can we support students’ and instructors discovery of their data source?

-Instructors have a choice to assign students a specific library, a choice of libraries, or to give students freedom to choose their own library.
-There are motivational and pedagogical trade-offs to consider, but this decision lies with the instructor.
-The goal of the CORGIS library is to allow the instructors to be as flexible as they want in assigning a dataset.
-Currently, the list of CORGIS libraries is represented as a flat list of the libraries’ names in a wiki structure (see examples in http://think.cs.vt.edu/wiki/index.php/Category:Library).
-Each library has an ad-hoc page of information which may or may not include code examples, library description, and a link to the source code.
-As the selection grows, this informal representation becomes more and more inadequate for finding a suitable library and learning more about its nature.
-Originally, the gallery was a dynamically generated page based on a separate specification of the libraries (separate from the libraries themselves) – this was too difficult to keep in sync with the libraries as they changed.
-The Wiki technology was adopted to make it simpler to make quick updates, but that just exacerbated the problem of keeping the library documentation up-to-date.
+CORGIS Gallery.
+The Gallery do not adequately support students’ and instructors’ discovery of relevant data sources.
+Currently, CORGIS libraries are presented as a flat list of the dataset names in a wiki structure (see examples in http://think.cs.vt.edu/wiki/index.php/Category:Library).
+Each dataset has an ad-hoc page of information that may or may not include code examples, dataset description, and a link to the source code.
+As dataset selection grows, this informal representation will become inadequate for finding a suitable library and learning more about its nature.

-Research Question 3 Proposed Work: An enhancement to the RTW Online Gallery to make it more interactive and guiding for students to discover their datasets

-We propose to make a new version of the gallery for the CORGIS project with three design goals:
+Our proposed work will extend the Gallery with three design goals:

 Support instructors and students finding a suitable dataset.
 Provide features for both browsing and searching for libraries, especially for students who might have limited domain knowledge.

-Support students looking up information about a library.
+Support students looking up information about a dataset.
 Provide accessible information about the origin of the data source, the abstractions that it uses, citation data, information about the data’s structure and fields, the interface exposed to access the data, any important limitations and features of the dataset, and other metadata relevant to the learner.

-Keep the publicly available information of a dataset in sync with the datasets source.
-In particular, make it easy for developers to update the dataset or the metadata for the dataset, without requiring interaction with the server.
+Keep the publicly available information for a dataset in sync with the dataset’s source.
+In particular, make it easy for developers to update the dataset or the metadata for the dataset.